 Whether you’ve lived here for years or have just started thinking about moving here, expats in Vienna love the city for many aspects.
-Read our city guide and learn everything there is to know about the beautiful city of Vienna.
+Read our About Vienna city guide and learn everything there is to know about the beautiful city.

 Facts about Vienna

 Vienna is both the capital and an independent province of Austria.
-About 1.9 mio. people live here, which means a good fifth of the total population of Austria.
+About 1.9 mil. people live here, which means a good fifth of the total population of Austria.